egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 edit the value.
 If you would like to adjust the IPv4 address of your end of the tunnel it can be done with out deleting and recreating the tunnel.
 Finally, there is a clickable link to "Assign /48" to the tunnel.
-HE documentation makes reference to "get your own /48 prefice *once* your tunnel is up".
+HE documentation makes reference to "get your own /48 prefix *once* your tunnel is up".
 I have not attempted to assign a /48 yet, but as noted earlier, will update this article when I have.